jkarl/COTS_GPS_Collars/README.md

 |Sparkfun Shifting µSD Breakout|Sparkfun.com|$4.95|??|https://www.sparkfun.com/products/13743

 Power draw for the arduino will depend on what it's doing, and I was unable to find power draw specs on the SD card breakout.
 I'm expecting active power draw should be somewhere around 100mA for about a minute (time to acquire GPS signal and write valid coordinate to the SD card).

+### Empirical measurements of power consumption
+Measuring power consumption of the prototype with a Watts App power meter determined that instantaneous power draw was __~65mA__!
+This is way better than I was expecting.
+Power consumption over a 24-hour period at 1 reading every 10 minutes was __35 mAh__.
+This is also pretty fantastic.
+With a 2200 mAh battery (figuring 30% battery loss due to demonic intrusion), that would translate into 44 days of runtime.
+A 5600 mAh battery (again assuming 30% battery loss) would give 112 days of runtime.
+Alternatively, increasing to GPS readings every 5 minutes should give 56 days of runtime.

 ### Firmware Notes
 The firmware has the following features: